 You'll also want to build redundancy into sales and other operations.

-If your business usually takes online orders that prompt back-office activity, you may need to set up alternative methods or simply a phone number that customers can call in case of an outage, Fricke said.
+If your business usually takes online orders that prompt back-office activity, you may need to set up alternative methods or simply a phone number that customers can call in case of an outage, Keener said.

 As the pandemic has shown, a severe crisis may force businesses to shift gears completely.
 That takes creative thinking.

 Numerous businesses have had to transition from physical to online interaction during the pandemic.
-As part of resilience planning, firms should consider whether their electronic footprint can meet the new demand in that type of scenario, Fricke noted.
+As part of resilience planning, firms should consider whether their electronic footprint can meet the new demand in that type of scenario, Keener noted.

 Many companies have reworked their business models in 2020 in response to the outbreak.
 Restaurants switched their focus to online orders and deliveries, retail shops set up online ordering for curbside pickup and wholesale food distributors added households to their customer lists.